iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Methodology

 \subsubsection{Precision Test}

 We developed a simple precision test to evaluate how accurately users have calibrated their gaze on the Apple Vision Pro.
 The test, illustrated in Figure~\ref{fig:precision_test}, consists of a circle with a target in the middle, where users are expected to focus their gaze and click using their preferred method.
 The system records the coordinates of each click and calculates their distance in pixels from the target center.
 Each participant has to complete five attempts for their average precision score to be evaluated as a percentage between 0 and 100.

 This metric directly relates to how accurately the system can capture the intended gaze location, with lower scores indicating lower precision.
-This precision score also approximates how accurately the user's gaze will be captured during eye-tracking sessions.
+This precision score also approximates the accuracy with which the user's gaze will be captured during eye-tracking sessions.